Zelotes pallidipes: Conservation

 Zelotes pallidipes is listed as Least Concern by the South African National Biodiversity Institute due to its wide range.
 The species receives some protection in the Blouberg Nature Reserve.
 There are no significant threats to the species, though it is possibly under sampled.

 Taxonomy

-The species was described by Tucker in 1923 from Namibia and was revised by Fitzpatrick in 2007.
+The species was described by Tucker in 1923 from Namibia and was revised by Moira FitzPatrick in 2007.
 It is known from both sexes.